eclipse-edc/Connector/docs/developer/decision-records/2023-12-19-token-handling-refactor/README.md

 > The DAPs extension will reference an OAuth token type from the OAuth SPI to add its customizations to the registries.

->  `JwtDecorator` will be converted to a functional interface with default methods.
+>  `JwtDecorator` will be renamed to `TokenDecorator` and converted to a functional interface with default methods.
 All implementations will create either headers or claims.
 >

 ### Step 3: Remove `TokenDecorator` and `CredentialsRequestAdditionalParametersProvider`